 The penultimate season added Nanny Smurf, who confusingly seems to have been a natural female Smurf, from Papa Smurf and Grandpa Smurf's generation.

 The second movie expands Smurfette's story, claiming that Smurfette was originally something called a "Naughty" before Papa Smurf's spell, created as a Distaff Counterpart of Smurfs in general (not truly evil, but incredibly mischievous).
 In the actual movie, Gargamel creates two more of these creatures named Vexy and Hackus - one male, one female - in order to discover how to use Papa Smurf's spell to turn them into true Smurfs.
 Gargamel's actual goal is to use a device to extract "smurf essence" from not only the real Smurfs, but from Vexy and Hackus as well once the spell is cast, considering them Unwitting Pawns.
 The two eventually turn against him and are taken in by the actual Smurfs.

 The newspaper comic Tumbleweeds had two Smurfettes — Hildegarde Hamhocker among the townsfolk of Grimy Gulch, and Little Flower among the Poohawks.
 Aside from Hildegarde's little niece Echo, other female characters are extremely rare (if not non-existent) in the strip.

 When the "New X-Men" started in 1975, Storm was the only female member.
-Though she certainly wasn't the weakest (and seeing as how Chris Claremont was writing, she wasn't alone for long, either).
+Since Chris Claremont was writing, she wasn't alone for long.

 Eventually, the X-Men became quite possibly the heaviest aversion of this trope in the entire genre.
 At some points in their history, female characters actually outnumbered the males.

-The original incarnation of the Brotherhood of Evil Mutants had Scarlet Witch as its only female member, though also the weakest at the time (mostly due to her inexperience with her powers).
+The original incarnation of the Brotherhood of Evil Mutants had Scarlet Witch as its only female member.